CollectionBuilder/cb-docs/docs/pages/interpretive.md

 The template file contains some placeholder CollectionBuilder information and content.
 Delete anything that you don't want to appear on your About page!

-However, notice that the first content line you will see starts with `{% include`, a [Liquid Include](https://jekyllrb.com/docs/includes/) command that is adding a large image with text at the top of the default page.
+However, notice that the first content line you will see starts with `{% raw %}{% include{% endraw %}`, a [Liquid Include](https://jekyllrb.com/docs/includes/) command that is adding a large image with text at the top of the default page.
 Includes are a powerful feature of Jekyll that allow modular elements or content to be drawn into your site's pages from a central location.

 ## Feature Includes